 Completed Projects (select):

-In another article, which is forthcoming in the Rhetoric of Health and Medicine and entitled “Civilian First Responder mHealth Apps, Interface Rhetoric, and Amplified Precarity,” we use PulsePoint and OD Help–a first responder app used for opioid overdose–as case studies to theorize the ways that the mobile mapping functionality (e.g., Google Maps) embedded in these tools enables but also constrains users’ agential practices.
+In another article published in the Rhetoric of Health and Medicine and entitled “Civilian First Responder mHealth Apps, Interface Rhetoric, and Amplified Precarity,” we use PulsePoint and OD Help–a first responder app used for opioid overdose–as case studies to theorize the ways that the mobile mapping functionality (e.g., Google Maps) embedded in these tools enables but also constrains users’ agential practices.

 We also used our usability study on PulsePoint as an example in our Ethical Exposures entry in a special issue of the Rhetoric of Health and Medicine to explore the ethical, logistical, and rhetorical difficulties of creating an RHM databank entitled “Pivoting Toward Rhetorical Ethics by Sharing and Using Existing Data and Creating an RHM Databank: An Ethical Research Practice for the Rhetoric of Health and Medicine.”